WebAssembly/reference-types/proposals/reference-types/Overview.md

 * Any JS function object or `null` can be passed as `anyfunc` to a Wasm function, stored in a global, or in a table.

 * Only `null` can be passed as a `nullref` to a Wasm function, stored in a global, or in a table.

+TODO: Perhaps allow other JS values (especially strings) as well, provided we don't support equality on `anyref`.

 ## Possible Future Extensions